energysistem/manuals/39974-BZ1/en/10-line_in.md

 Your *Energy Bluetooth Music Box BZ1* must be turned on in order to use this function.

 **NOTE:** While using the device in "line in" mode, it is not possible to control the playback neither the volume from the speaker.
-You have to do it from your connected player.
+You have to do it from the player connected.